13 Best Employee Onboarding Software Tools in 2026

 - Applicant tracking integration

-Employee Onboarding Benefit: Candidates flow directly from offer acceptance into onboarding—no manual handoff between recruiting and HR systems.
+Employee Onboarding Benefit: Candidates flow directly from offer acceptance into onboarding.
+No manual handoff between recruiting and HR systems.

 Drawbacks: Enterprise-scale IT integration capabilities are limited.
 Growing companies may outgrow the platform quickly.